coreylowman/dfdx/README.md

 1. Const generic tensor library with tensors up to 4d!
 2. Shape and type checked at compile time.
-3. A large library of tensor operations (including matmuls, convolutions, and transformers)
+3. A large library of tensor operations (including matmuls, convolutions, and shape transformations)
-4. Safe & easy to use neural network building blocks.
+4. Safe & easy to use neural network building blocks (including `Linear`, `Conv2D`, and `Transformer`).
 5. Standard deep learning optimizers such as Sgd and Adam.
 6. Reverse mode auto differentiation[1] implementation.
 7. Serialization to/from `.npy` and `.npz` for transferring models to/from python.